You Don’t Always Have to Feel Exhausted

 Example of Vivos oral appliance used for sleep apnea treatment in Arlington, TX

 A MAD is an oral appliance that moves your lower jaw forward.
-This helps to open your airway by preventing your tongue from collapsing backward while you sleep.
+This helps open your airway by preventing your tongue from collapsing backward while you sleep.
 Dr. Bangs usually recommends using this when your airway is narrow but your jaw is the proper size.
 You might benefit from a combination of orthodontics to widen the jaws and a MAD to further open your airway.

 The Benefits Of The Vivos® System: